 The CCO purchased, engineered, and installed a state-of-the-art weather station and web camera on the edge of Kezar Lake just south of Boulder Brook.
 Collecting local weather data will greatly improve the accuracy of our water quality data analyses that are dependent on temperature and precipitation readings.
 The weather station data and webcam images are also an important service that KLWA provides to the community.
+Since the installation of the weather station was completed and streamed online, the average number of "hits" on the KLWA web site has expanded from about 6 per month to about 1,200 per month.

-The CCO deployed data loggers that continuously collect water temperature and water level data in two streams draining to Kezar Lake, as well as in the lower bay and in the outlet stream of the lake.
+The CCO deployed data loggers that continuously collect water temperature and water level data in two streams draining to Kezar Lake, as well as in the lower bay and in the outlet stream from the lake.
 Five other streams draining to Kezar Lake are continuously monitored for water temperature.
 The CCO and its partners are currently working to establish a stage-discharge relationship for three sites so that water level can be converted to flow data.
 Climate change is likely to impact water temperature and stream flow greatly; thus, establishing a monitoring program that evaluates these parameters annually will provide insight to how the watershed responds to climate change.